Hycient195/alx-pre_course/0x01-git/README.md

-Folder for first ALX exercise
+Folder for first ALX exercise is now updated